drbrodix/BaosMini/README.md

 To further improve portability and reduce dependency on anything, be it libraries or developer environments, the linking of source files and headers to each other has been done using relative paths.
-Avoiding the use of a build system, such as Makefile or CMake, was also a deliberate choice.
+Avoiding the use of a build system, such as Makefile or CMake, was a deliberate choice as well.
 While these tools provide an excellent way to develop multiplatform projects, they are also prone to become the source of headaches when the project is imported into an environment, which is not meant to be used which such build systems.
 Instead, using the SDK should be as easy as cloning the project, and including the header files of the services, which we wish to use in our new project.

 ## Examples
-Below can be found some basic examples, presenting how the communication can be built with a BAOS device, how telegrams can be created to use certain supported BAOS subservices, and how these telegrams can be eventually sent to the ObjectServer via serial connection.
+Below can be found some basic examples, presenting how the communication with a BAOS device can be built, how telegrams can be created to use certain supported BAOS subservices, and how these telegrams can be eventually sent to the ObjectServer via serial connection.